-&lt;sup>2 This value of $\Delta M_d$ is based on a shape model of a secondary of another NEA binary - (66391) Moshup - and it is only a magnitude, not directional estimate.
+2 This value of ΔM_d is based on a shape model of a secondary of another NEA binary - (66391) Moshup - and it is only a magnitude, not directional estimate.

-- 415 such equilibrium. - b) Differential Yarkovsky force in binary asteroid system - Another effect causing a drift of the mutual semimajor axis is the Yarkovsky force, which affects not only the motion of the center of mass of the whole binary system but also the relative motion of components (Vokrouhlický et al., 2005).
+- These two torques are opposite in sign and can balance one another because they depend differently on the mutual orbit semi-major axis.
+They evolve the mutual orbit to an equilibrium semi-major axis, where the mutual orbit no longer evolves (Scheirich et al., 2015, reported the first binary system observed to be in or very close to this equilibrium state). - The observed low positive value of the mean anomaly drift of Didymos may indicate that the system is evolving into and it is very close to, however not yet exactly at, such equilibrium. - b) Differential Yarkovsky force in binary asteroid system - Another effect causing a drift of the mutual semimajor axis is the Yarkovsky force, which affects not only the motion of the center of mass of the whole binary system but also the relative motion of components (Vokrouhlický et al., 2005).
 For NEA binaries, the semimajor axis drift is on the order from ~0.1 mm/yr to several mm/yr (Scheirich et al., 2021), i.e., on the same order as the drift observed in the Didymos system.
 Besides the BYORP, the differential Yarkovsky force is therefore another possible mechanism explaining the drift.

-424 4 Mutual events prediction for the 2022-2023 apparition
+432 4 Mutual events prediction for the 2022-2023 apparition

-- In order to facilitate planning ground-based observations before and after the DART - impact, we computed times of mutual events that will occur in the 2022-2023 ap- - parition using the nominal solution presented in Section 3.
-It is available at - https://asu.cas.cz/~asteroid/Didymos\2022-2023\events.htm. - The list also includes the events for a period after the DART impact.
-Since the - 430 prediction in this period is made using the assumption that none of the orbital - parameters will change, it has an informative character only.
+- In order to facilitate planning ground-based observations before and after the DART impact, we computed times of mutual events that will occur in the 2022-2023 apparition using the nominal solution presented in Section 3.
+It is available at https://asu.cas.cz/~asteroid/Didymos_2022-2023_events.htm. - The list also includes the events for a period after the DART impact.
+Since the prediction in this period is made using the assumption that none of the orbital parameters will change, it has an informative character only.

-5 Conclusions
+440 5 Conclusions

 The near-Earth asteroid (65803) Didymos is among the best characterized small asteroid binary systems.
 It is a typical member of the population of near-Earth asteroid binaries for most of its parameters.
-With the photometric data taken during five apparitions over the time interval of 17 years, we constrained its binary orbit and determined the relative position of its secondary (Dimorphos) at the time of the DART impact to within $\pm 7.0^{\circ}$ ( $3\sigma$ uncertainty) with respect to the primary.
+With the photometric data taken during five apparitions over the time interval of 17 years, we constrained its binary orbit and determined the relative position of its secondary (Dimorphos) at the time of the DART impact to within $\pm 7.0^{\circ}$ (3σ uncertainty) with respect to the primary.

-We found that the mean motion of Dimorphos is increasing with a rate of $\dot{n} =$ $5.26 \pm 4.91 \times 10^{-18} \text{ rad/s}^2$ (3 $\sigma$ uncertainty), implying that the mutual semimajor 440 axis is shrinking in time.
-After the near-Earth binary asteroid (88710) 2001 SL9 441 (Scheirich et al., 2021), this is the second case with this observed property.
-As the 442 inward drift of its orbit can not be explained by mutual tides for the system with 443 the rotation period of the primary shorter than the orbital period of the secondary 444 (assuming the same sense of primary rotation and the mutual orbital motion), it suggests that either an interplay between the binary YORP (BYORP) effect and mutual tides, or the differential Yarkovsky force, or a combination of these effects, 447 acts in the Didymos system.
-448
+We found that the mean motion of Dimorphos is increasing with a rate of $\dot{n} =$ $5.26 \pm 4.91 \times 10^{-18} \text{ rad/s}^2$ (3 σ uncertainty), implying that the mutual semimajor 448 axis is shrinking in time.
+After the near-Earth binary asteroid (88710) 2001 SL9 449 (Scheirich et al., 2021), this is the second case with this observed property.
+As the 450 inward drift of its orbit can not be explained by mutual tides for the system with 451 the rotation period of the primary shorter than the orbital period of the secondary 452 (assuming the same sense of primary rotation and the mutual orbital motion), it suggests that either an interplay between the binary YORP (BYORP) effect and mutual tides, or the differential Yarkovsky force, or a combination of these effects, 455 acts in the Didymos system.
+456

-449 Appendix A. Assessment of the mutual orbit nodal precession
+457 Appendix A. Assessment of the mutual orbit nodal precession